 She quickly ran off and found the dog’s Kong to throw in the bucket.

-Nope, you can’t catch that with magnets.
+Nope, you can’t catch a rubber dog toy with magnets.

 Next, she threw in some sticks.
 Nope, those didn’t work either.

-How about money?
+How about change?
 Nope.

 How about silverware?
+Yes!

-Yeah… I love these neodymium magnets.
+I love these neodymium magnets.
 They are crazy strong!

-These magnets are so strong they made it easy to find the little bit of metal in the axles of these toys!
+“How about my sandbox toys, Mom?”
+My daughter asked excitedly.
+I have to be honest.
+I didn’t think these were going to work.
+These magnets are so strong that they made it easy to find the little bit of metal in the axles of these toys!

 How about cars?